lepisma/lepisma.github.io/_posts/2014-11-02-neural-turing-machines.md

 </figure>

-In the above image, the controller is the actual neural network and it performs read and write on the memory via its read / write *heads*.
-(This structure results in the additional - *Turing Machine*)
+In the above image, the controller is the actual neural network and it performs read and write on the memory via its read/write *heads*.
+(This structure results in the additional - '*Turing Machine*')

 The network can read and write to the memory by using a weight vector to control the amount of *attention* given to a place (content) in memory and is able to